+ How did you come up with the name “Grey Theory Mill”?

 + I am placing my order from outside the USA, why is there a chance that I may have to pay more when it gets to my postal office?

-Apparently there is a VAT charge that Royal Mail charges for items over a certain dollar/GBP amount.
+There is a VAT charge that Royal Mail charges for items over a certain dollar/GBP amount.
 Being in the USA, there is no way I can account for this cost/collect it at the time of purchase because the VAT does not exist in the States.
 The postage I/you pay for through Etsy accounts for what Etsy thinks it costs/typically costs, but all countries may have differing customs that incur costs that are paid directly to them.
 I apologize for any inconvenience this may cause, but it is truly out of my control.
 I’ve only encountered this issue with customers in England, but there are so many countries that I cannot pretend to know everyone’s postal and tax procedures.

 + How come your earrings aren’t waterproof?